Benature/obsidian-text-format/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: The plugin did not work as my expectations
+about: The plugin did not work as expectation
 title: "[Bug] "
 labels: ""
 assignees: ""